GustavoCaso/GustavoCaso.github.io/source/_posts/2017-07-17-dry-web-roda-for-rails-developers-part_ii-persistence.markdown

 end
 ```

-Commands are use to write to our database, by default ROM comes with `create`, `update` and `delete`, you can create your custom ones [commands guide](http://rom-rb.org/learn/advanced/commands/).
+Commands are used to write to our database.
+By default ROM comes with `create`, `update` and `delete`, but you can create your custom ones by following the [commands guide](http://rom-rb.org/learn/advanced/commands/).

-And finally lets create our `Repository`.
+Finally let's create our `Repository`.
 Repository works as the main interface to interact with our Database.

 For my project I created the folder `repositories` inside the `til_web`, that would use [auto_register](http://dry-rb.org/gems/dry-system/container/) from `dry-system` to register them in my container.

 ```ruby
 require 'til_web/repository'